aws-samples/amazon-bedrock-client-for-mac/TROUBLESHOOTING.md

 2. Click "Manage Model Access"
 3. Navigate to the "Model access" tab
 4. Edit settings and ensure necessary models (e.g., Anthropic) are selected

-I apologize for the confusion.
-I'll provide the entire section in English, including the content of the error message: